Healthdirect Free Australian health advice you can count on.

 If you have any pain or bleeding from the anal area, stop anal sex and don’t have sex again until you have seen a doctor.
 If you have anal sex when your skin is broken or damaged, you are at increased risk of HIV or sexually transmitted infections (STIs).
 It can also lead to further damage of the area.

-If there is any suspicion that the injury was not the result of an accident and that it was deliberately inflicted, you should seek help from a healthcare professional as soon as possible.
+If you are worried that the injury was not the result of an accident, and that it was deliberately inflicted or through sex without consent, you should seek help from a healthcare professional as soon as possible.
 This could be a nurse or doctor at an emergency department or a doctor’s surgery, or a health visitor or school nurse.

 Can anal injuries be prevented?

-Good anal hygiene, drinking plenty of water and eating fibre-rich foods may prevent conditions that can injure the anus.
+Good anal care and hygiene, drinking plenty of water and eating fibre-rich foods may prevent conditions that can injure the anus.

 Learn more here about the development and quality assurance of healthdirect content.